aws-samples/aws-genomics-nextflow-workshop/INSTRUCTORS.md

 * Cloud9: `cfn/cloud9.cfn.yaml`
 * Nextflow: `cfn/nextflow/nextflow-aio.template.yaml`

 The Nextflow template uses nested templates which are also provided in `cfn/`.
+For long term consistency, these templates are a frozen version of the "Nextflow Full Stack Deployment" described on the [Genomics Workflows on AWS](https://docs.opendata.aws/genomics-workflows/) guide.
 They have also been uploaded to the S3 URI `pwyming-demos-templates/nextflow-workshop/` with public read ACLs.
 You shouldn't have to change any of the nested templates, unless you want to customize them to suit specific needs.

 ## Testing